nathmart1n/eve_market_de/README.md

 ## TODO

 Include other markets.
 Amarr, Dodixie, Rens, and Hek are smaller hubs (MUCH smaller than Jita), but still are hubs and could be valuable to see

+Automate dbt view creation with Airflow, Docker, and deploy on AWS.
+Right now I'm updating the report whenever I use it, would be nice to have that automated.